fletchjeff/sentiment_sparklyr/README.md

 python3 1 vCPU, 2 GiB and run the file.
 The newly model will be saved in the models directory named `telco_linear`.

-There are 2 other ways of running the model training process
+The other ways of running the model training process is by running a job.

 ***1. Jobs***